Best Porcelain Dental Veneers in Houston, TX

 Brushing and Flossing

 - Brushing and flossing regularly.
-This will not only help you in maintaining a good health but also in preventing staining of the prosthesis.
+This will not only help you in maintaining good health but also in preventing staining of the prosthesis.

 - Avoiding abrasive toothpaste.
 They can damage the prosthesis.